2013 Kansas City Chiefs season: Week 3: at Philadelphia Eagles

 After a close call win at home, the Chiefs traveled to Philadelphia to take on the Eagles in a TNF duel.
 The Chiefs started their scoring when Ryan Succop kicked a 33-yard field goal for a 3–0 lead.
 This was followed by Eric Berry returning an interception 38 yards for a touchdown for a 10–0 lead.
 The Eagles managed to get on the board later on in the quarter when Michael Vick found Jason Avant on a 22-yard touchdown pass (with a failed PAT) making the score 10–6.
 The Chiefs continued to dominate as Succop kicked 2 field goals increasing his teams lead from 7 to eventually 10 points with field goals from 31 and 34 yards out 13–6 and 16–6 at halftime.
 In the 3rd quarter, the Eagles managed to rally coming within 7 points as Alex Henery kicked a 29-yard field goal for the only score of the quarter.
 The Chiefs pulled away as Jamaal Charles ran for a 3-yard touchdown for a 23–9 lead.
 The Eagles then fired back as LeSean McCoy ran for a touchdown from 41-yards out once again coming within 7 23–16.
 With Succop's 38-yard field goal, the Chiefs were able to seal the game with a final score of 26–16 sending them to a 3–0 start, their first such start since 2010.
 This was also head coach Andy Reid’s first visit to Philadelphia since he was fired by the organization a season earlier.
-Reid served as the Eagles head coach from 1999–2012.
+Reid served as the Eagles head coach from 1999 to 2012.